The Music Man (1962 film): Production

 Unusual for a musical film at the time, Morton DaCosta, who had directed the stage version of the musical, not only directed the film but produced it as well, ensuring that the film was faithful to the show.
 In addition to Preston, the actress Pert Kelton and the Buffalo Bills also reprised their stage roles.

-All of the show's songs were retained in their full versions with three exceptions: "Rock Island" was slightly edited, the middle verse of "My White Knight" was retained but the remainder of the song was replaced with "Being In Love" with new music and lyrics by Willson, and "It's You" was initially heard as incidental music and later sung by the school board in abbreviated form in the fairground scene, prior to Cowell exposing Hill as a fraud to the River City townspeople.
+All of the show's songs were retained in their full versions with three exceptions: The opening "Rock Island" was slightly altered and edited; the middle verse of "My White Knight" was retained but the remainder of the song was replaced with a new song by Willson, "Being In Love"; "It's You" was initially heard as incidental music and later sung by the school board in abbreviated form in the fairground scene.

 Several phrases were altered for the film, as the writers felt they were too obscurely Midwestern to appeal to a broader audience; the minced oath "Jeely kly!" is Tommy Djilas's catchphrase in the play, while in the film he exclaims, "Great honk!"
 The word "shipoopi," which has no meaning and was concocted by Willson for the original Broadway show, was left unchanged.

 When Amaryllis plays "Goodnight My Someone", she is playing the keys C, G, and E on the piano, but the notes actually heard are B, F#, and D#.
 Marian sings the song in B major.

-It is revealed that "Harold Hill" is an alias used by the salesman while in River City.
-Early in the film, Hill runs into an old friend and crony Marcellus where the latter now works in the livery stable.
-Marcellus recognizes him and calls him by his (presumably) real name, "Gregory."

 Shirley Jones was pregnant while the film was in production.
 When she and Preston embraced during the footbridge scene, the baby—who would be born on January 4 and would be named Patrick Cassidy—kicked Preston.
 The costume designers had to adjust her dresses several times to conceal her pregnancy.

 For the final parade scene, Jack L. Warner selected the University of Southern California's marching band, the Spirit of Troy.
 Many junior high school students from Southern California were also included, forming the majority of the band.
 It took approximately eight hours of shooting over two days to film the scene.
-All the musical instruments for the production were specially made for the film by the Olds Instrument Company in Fullerton, California.
-The instruments were then refurbished and sold by Olds with no indication they were ever used in the film.
+All the musical instruments for the production were specially made for the film by the Richards Music Corp.
+(RMC).
+Each instrument made for the movie carries this engraving, "Made by RMC for the filming of Meredith Willson's 'The Music Man' by Warner Bros."